OctopusDeploy/docs/src/pages/docs/tenants/tenant-infrastructure.md

 To configure deployment targets as dedicated hosts for one or more tenants:

-1. Go to **{{Infrastructure,Deployment Targets}}** and find the deployment targets that will be used to host the applications for the tenant.
+1. Go to **Infrastructure ➜ Deployment Targets** and find the deployment targets that will be used to host the applications for the tenant.
 1. Configure each deployment target as a dedicated host for the tenant:
    ![](/docs/tenants/images/multi-tenant-dedicated-deployment-target.png "width=500")